Sales Metrics and Sales Key Performance Indicators matter a great deal when you’re striving for higher sales results.

 And if you’re the business owner, you don’t have to wait 2 weeks after the month end to discover how much money you’ve made, or not made, as the case may be.

-Agile use of your sales metrics is the easiest, quickest and most efficient way to improve sales skills, sales people, sales function performance and bottom line profits.
+Agile use of your sales metrics is the easiest, quickest and most efficient way to improve sales skills, sales motivation, engagement with your sales people, improved sales function performance and bottom line profits.

 The key to continuous sales improvement.

-Whether you’re using a league table, a weekly sales meeting, a daily sales huddle, everyone is following the same road map.
+Whether you’re using a league table, a weekly sales meeting, a daily sales huddle, everyone is following the same road map…no-one is out there on their own.

 Everyone is working with the same sign posts and with a supported and directed mission to get there!

-Everyone wants gto know their results, everyone else’s results.
+Everyone wants to know their results, everyone else’s results.

 Are they winning, nearly winning, lagging behind?